Bridge Pose

 Get free estimates from yoga classes near you.

-After you lift your hips up as high as you can, then keep your lower back supported with your hands as you slowly stretch your legs out straight in front of you.
+After you lift your hips up as high as you can, keep your lower back supported with your hands as you slowly stretch your legs out straight in front of you.
 Point your toes.
 Try not to lower your hips as you extend the legs straight.

 Bridge Pose Benefits